Florida Wildflower Identification - Field Guide

 Trumpet Creeper – Campsis radicans, long, horn shaped, five red petals on a vine creeping up large plants

-Wild Azalea – Rhododendron canescens, blooms in spring with five pink or white petals and very long stamen on a large bush
+Pinxter Azalea – Rhododendron canescens is a native, large bush that blooms in spring with five pink or white petals and very long stamen

 White Florida Wildflowers Found in North Central Florida